simondlevy/MulticopterSim/README.md

 for](https://github.com/simondlevy/MulticopterSim/blob/master/Source/MulticopterSim/MulticopterSim.Build.cs#L21-L24)
 the Hackflight software.)

-3. Copy the <b>Hackflight/extras/HackflightSim</b> folder into
-the <b>Documents/Unreal Projects/MulticopterSim/Source/MulticopterSim</b> folder.

-4. Right-click on the <b>MulticopterSim.uproject</b>
+3. Right-click on the <b>MulticopterSim.uproject</b>
 file and select <b>Generate Visual Studio project file</b> to generate a <b>.sln</b> file

-5. Double-click on the resulting <b>MulticopterSim.sln</b> file to launch VisualStudio.
+4. Double-click on the resulting <b>MulticopterSim.sln</b> file to launch VisualStudio.
 The first time you do this, you may have to wait a few minutes while Visual Studio parses up all of the UE4 files needed to build the project.

-6. In VisualStudio, hit the F5 key to build the project and launch UnrealEditor.
+5. In VisualStudio, hit the F5 key to build the project and launch UnrealEditor.

 # Launch and fly!